dsikkema/playdo/requirements/apiflask-migration/technical-implementation-guide.md

 Convert the `PlaydoMessage` model:

 - Ensure all fields and methods are preserved
-- Pay special attention to the XML conversion methods and the fields (like `status="not_run"` etc) to preserve this xml structure.
+- Pay special attention to the XML conversion methods and the fields (like `status="stale_or_not_run"` etc) to preserve this xml structure.
 - Maintain compatibility with Anthropic message formats

 #### 2.4 Convert ConversationHistory Model